 If you think you may be experiencing burnout – pause.
 Take stock.
 What are you noticing?
 If you are unsure then speak to your GP, psychologist and/or a friend or family member you trust.
 Getting a second opinion can help you see things more clearly.

 If you are experiencing burnout then remember that this is a chronic disorder.
-Burnout is unlikely to resolve on its own with you making some significant lifestyle changes.
+Burnout is unlikely to resolve on its own without you making some significant lifestyle changes.
 Start by talking to people in your life who can help you reduce the work stressors and build in rest and rejuvenation.
 At a minimum take care of your basic physical needs –safety, sleep, exercise and nutrition – and your basic psychological needs – autonomy, competence and relatedness.

 And as hard as it may seem to stop and take positive action it is the only way forward when it comes to taming the wild beast that is burnout.